 Proving Liability and Negligence in Motorcycle Accidents

-In order to establish liability in a motorcycle accident case, you may need to:
+In order to establish liability in a motorcycle accident case, you will need to:

-The liable party in a motorcycle crash can be another driver or a negligent third party such as a mechanic, a component manufacturer, or even a municipality that left hazards on the road.
+The liable party in a motorcycle crash can be another driver or a negligent third party.
+This may include a mechanic, a component manufacturer, or a municipality that left hazards on the road.

-In cases where the liable party is another driver, the duty of care is often to obey all traffic laws, and the violation may be an illegal act such as:
+In cases where the liable party is another driver, the duty of care is often to obey all traffic laws.
+Violations may include illegal acts such as:

-- Not checking to make sure a lane is clear before entering into it
+- Not checking to make sure a lane is clear before entering it

 - Failure to yield